How to Obtain and Use a Border Crossing Card to Enter the U.S. From Mexico

 A BCC is truly meant to foster activities around the U.S. border zone.
 Thus it allows you to travel only up to 25 miles beyond the border into California and Texas.
 In New Mexico, you can travel up to 55 miles from the border, and up to 75 miles into Arizona.

-If you want to stay longer or travel farther, you will need to request an I-94 at the U.S. port of entry from the Customs and Border Protection (CBP) officer there.
+If you want to stay longer or travel farther inland, you will need to request an I-94 at the U.S. port of entry from the Customs and Border Protection (CBP) officer.
 You might have to pay a small fee for this.
 The I-94 will tell you how long you can stay in the U.S. and the type of status you have.
 In the case of a BCC, you will get B-1/B-2 status.
+This could allow you to stay for up to six months, but with NO work authorization.

 When the Border Crossing Card Expires

-The ten-year validity of the BCC card refers only to the period during which you can cross the border, not the amount of time you can spend in the United States after having entered.
-Many people mistakenly believe that a BCC allows them to stay in the U.S. for ten years, which is not the case.
+The 10-year validity of the BCC card refers only to the period during which you can cross the border, not the amount of time you can spend in the United States after having entered.
+Many people mistakenly believe that a BCC allows them to stay in the U.S. for 10 years, which is not the case, and could lead to problems.

-If you stay in the U.S. past the amount of time allowed by the BCC, you will begin to accrue what's called "unlawful presence," which can have serious consequences for the next time you try to enter the United States, as described in Consequences of Unlawful Presence in the U.S.–Three- and Ten-Year Time Bars.
+If you stay in the United States past the amount of time allowed by the BCC, you will begin to accrue what's called "unlawful presence," which can have serious consequences for the next time you try to enter the United States, as described in Consequences of Unlawful Presence in the U.S.–3- and 10-Year Time Bars.
 If you ever home to obtain U.S. permanent residence, overstaying a BCC could severely jeopardize that.

 When to Also Bring a Passport for Travel With a Border Crossing Card

-You can enter the U.S. with just the BCC from Mexico over land or by pleasure vessel (a cruise ship or ferry).
+You can enter the United States with just the BCC from Mexico over land or by pleasure vessel (a cruise ship or ferry).
 You do not need any other travel documents in such a case.

-If you wish to travel to the U.S. by any other means, however (such as by air, or sea), or through any other port of entry (including through the Canadian border) you will also need to bring a valid Mexican passport.
+If you wish to travel to the United States by any other means, however (such as by air, or sea), or through any other port of entry (including through the Canadian border) you will also need to bring a valid Mexican passport.

-If you encounter issues getting a BCC or have questions about your rights to visit or stay longer in the United States, consider hiring an experienced immigration attorney to analyze the situation and represent you before U.S. immigration authorities.
+If you encounter issues getting a border crossing card or have other questions about your rights to visit or stay longer in the United States, consider hiring an experienced immigration attorney to analyze the situation and to represent you before U.S. immigration authorities.
+In case you ever have trouble entering the United States with your card, and in the worst case, are put into immigration detention, you might want to memorize that attorney's phone number.
+Also see At the U.S. Border or Airport: What to Expect When Entering.

 Talk to a Lawyer